 What is (life) coaching?

-Counselling and coaching are interrelated.
+In some ways, counselling and coaching are similar.
 Both are helping professions that seek to foster clients’ personal growth.
 That said, counselling and coaching can be distinguished.

 Generally, coaching is more future-focused than counselling.
 While the goals of counselling may be to heal from childhood trauma and/or better understand how the past is shaping the present, the goals of coaching may be to start with what is in the present and focus on creating a preferred future.